erezsh/runtype/docs/dataclass.rst

 Performance
 -----------

-Type verification in classes introduces a slight run-time overhead.
+Type verification in classes introduces a small run-time overhead.

 When running in production, it's recommended to use the `-O` switch for Python.
-It will skip all `assert`s, and also skip type verification on classes by default.
+It will make Runtype skip type verification in dataclasses. (unless `check_types` is specified.)

 Alternatively, you can use a shared dataclass decorator, and enable/disable type-checking with a single change.